Spacetime dynamics of spinning particles - exact electromagnetic analogies: Manifestations of the time projections of the tidal tensors --- the work done on the test particle

-Substituting Eqs. (\ref{eq:WorkForce}) and (\ref{eq:WorkGEM}) in (\ref{eq:DE/dt}), we obtain a generalization, for the case of test particles with varying $m$ and hidden momentum, of the {}``power'' equation (6.12) of \cite{The many faces} (the latter applying to monopole particles only).
+Substituting Eqs.~(\ref{eq:WorkForce}) and (\ref{eq:WorkGEM}) into (\ref{eq:DE/dt}), we obtain a generalization, for the case of test particles with varying $m$ and hidden momentum, of the ``power equation'' (6.12) of \cite{The many faces} (the latter applying to monopole particles only).